 Kaleigh Cox, a professional copywriter in the top 1% of freelancers on Upwork, says, “To power my work from home business, I pretty much just use Google Drive and Slack all the time.
 I keep things pretty simple.”

-My friend Ryan Robinson runs a side business that generates over $50,000 per month and he recommends Trello and ToDo for iPhone to stay productive on the go.
+My past client and friend Ryan Robinson runs a side business that generates over $50,000 per month and he recommends Trello and ToDo for iPhone to stay productive on the go.

 For me personally, I recommend:

 - Some type of email tracking, scheduling, and template-based inbox service.
 Email is the engine that drives my freelance writing business.
 It’s not going to drive traffic to my website in the long run, but it’s perfect for kickstarting conversations.
 So having a service that helps me automate following up, seeing if people opened my emails and scheduling is key.
-Consider checking out Close.
+Consider checking out Close (Disclaimer: this is one of my past clients).

 - Lastpass.
 I am the world’s worst with remembering passwords.
 So rather than resetting my password (and wasting valuable time) every time I need to log in to a service, I prefer to let LastPass.